Using Shopify for Your Online StoreLinda Jenkins, September 19 2015

-Second, they need to offer a better solution for backing up the client's entire site.
-Yes, you can already export your customer list and theme code, but backing up product descriptions, custom pages, blog posts and other general settings requires more of a manual effort.
+Second, Shopify needs to offer a better solution for backing up the client's entire site.
+Yes, I can already export my customer list and theme code, but backing up product descriptions, custom pages, blog posts and other general settings requires more of a manual effort.
 This forces me to keep meticulous copies of the custom files I create on Shopify.
-Several other merchants have asked about this in the Shopify Forum, so I am hoping that it gets addressed soon.
+Several other merchants have asked about this in the Forum, so I am hoping that it gets addressed soon.

 Third, they need to tell clients at signup that their staff can only offer technical support on the code for certain themes.
-(I found this out after using a custom theme which was not a nice surprise).
-Not a big deal, but I would probably have chosen another theme if I knew this upfront.
+(I found this out after using a custom theme -- not a nice surprise).
+Not a huge deal, but I would probably have chosen another theme if I knew this upfront.

 Overall, I highly recommend Shopify as an e-commerce solution.
-They can accommodate a wide range of business owners.
-So, no matter whether you have very light monthly sales, or need an enterprise-level ecommerce solution, you are covered.
-Shopify makes it easy to open an online store by providing all the tools and help you need.
+Their payment processing, orders database and report options are excellent and the Shopify App allows me to keep up with my site's traffic and sales from my cell phone.
+Shopify can accommodate a wide range of business types.
+So, no matter whether you have very light monthly sales, or need an enterprise-level ecommerce solution, you are covered by a plan tailored to your site's needs.
+Shopify makes it very easy to open an online store quickly by providing all the tools and help you need.
 Click here to try it for free!

 Related Post: Internet Tools You Cannot Do Without.